rcos/CSCI-4470-OpenSource/Modules/08.TestingAndCI/Lab-TestingAndCI.md

 1. Copy the CMake Step 5 example you generated to a "clean" directory outside of the CMake repository and create a new git repository with just that tutorial code in it.
 Make sure that you add a README with the details of its origin.
 2. Verify that your tests still execute.
 2. Push this to a new repository on Github.
-3. Set up a github action to run your tests for pushes and for pull requests. **Note that there is a CMake template in the CI/CD section.** You do not need to write a lot of code if you use the template, but you will need to add the pull request in.
+3. Set up a github action to run your tests for pushes and for pull requests. **Note that there is a CMake template in the CI/CD section.** You do not need to write a lot of (any) code if you use the template.
 Verify that the action runs and you pass all the tests.
 4. Create a new branch on local and add a test for the square root of 4096.
 Push the new branch and create a pull request for it.
 5. Verify that your tests run automatically on creating the pull request and give you no errors.
 Fix them if necessary.
-6. **Put a link to your repository on github in your Lab notebook along with screenshots of your pull request after the actions execute successfully, and at least one successful push execution.
+6. **Put a link to your repository on github in your Lab report along with screenshots of your pull request after the actions execute successfully, and at least one successful push execution.
 Screenshots from my run are at the bottom of this file for reference.**

 ***When you are finished, push your Lab 8 report to your Lab Notebook repository and post a text file with a link to the Lab 8 report on Submitty.***

 ## Checkpoint 5: Project Updates
-Please complete the steps in the following file - [../../Resources/ProjectInitial.md](../../Resources/ProjectInitial.md)
+Please write your blog entry, and work on your projects with any remaining time!
+This doesn't need to go into your **lab report**.

 ##Example Illustrations
 ![Illustration of the pull request after running the action](PullRequest.png "PullRequest.png")